theozsnowman/osCommerce-WDW-PV7.0-Pimp-Version-Responsiv/README.md

 Based on osCommerce 2.3.4-Responsiv with Bootstrap https://github.com/BrockleyJohn/Responsive-osCommerce/tree/php7_compatibility_01

+- Don\'t forget all "filenames" and "folder\'s" are hardcoded.
+- btw: I like it, don\'t waste time for include more files.

+- Master Update 31.
+Jan.
+2017
+- All new system settings and much more in the new /catalog/install/oscommerce.sql
+- New path for product images, categorien and manufactures, same like osCommerce 3.0

 Already changed
 ===============
+- Some new icons for the admin area
 - all Class files now full PHP7+ suitable
 - all MySQL querys now full MySQL 5.7 suitable
 - /catalog/install/oscommerce.sql change value of products_name varchar(64) to products_name varchar(128)